slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method:: CrapsGamePointOff.craps(self, throw: Outcome) -> None
+..  method:: CrapsGamePointOn.craps(self, throw: Outcome) -> None

     :param throw: The throw that is associated with craps.
     :type throw: :class:`Throw`